skynettx/raptor/README.md

 Under Windows copy the file `SDL.dll` from `include\SDL2-devel-2.28.2-VC\SDL2-2.28.2\lib\x86\` for 32 bit installation or for 64 bit installation from
 `include\SDL2-devel-2.28.2-VC\SDL2-2.28.2\lib\x64\` to Raptor directory.
 Under Linux install lib-sdl2 from the packagemanager of your respective distro.
 When you use macOS install lib-sdl2 from dmg or from a packagemanager like brew etc.
+On an Android device, the APK can be installed via your preferred file manager.
 ### Shareware
 Copy the following files to Raptor or external system specific directory:
 ```